With regard to SEO, much has changed in the last couple of years, but one thing that remains the same is the backlink.

 [ Link ]

-Of all the tools listed in this article, Open Site Explorer is my favorite.
+Of all the tools listed in this article, Open Site Explorer is an old one & quite popular.
 If you want to compare backlinks between two or more domains, Open Site Explorer is worth trying.
 This tool works best when you have a paid account of SEOMOZ though a free version of this tool is good enough to get you started checking the backlinks of your site and the sites of your competitors.

 [ Link ]